TomasHubelbauer/globus/README.md

 the texts by their position relative to one another (vertically: name, price, …, only a handful of variations of these datums in various order exist).

-Figure out how to calculate the correct scale of the images because the scale elements in the image matrices look suspect.

 Find out how to straighten the images that come out skewed if they will be needed (associate with an item), otherwise discard them.